nemonik/hands-on-DevOps-gen2/README.md

 The factory tools are entirely execute on a containerized [Kubernetes](https://github.com/kubernetes/kubernetes) cluster hosted on [k3s](https://github.com/k3s-io/k3s) (Rancher Lab’s minimal [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) distribution) on Docker created by [k3d](https://github.com/rancher/k3d/).
 [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is used to orchestrate the life cycles the long-running tools (e.g., [Taiga](https://www.taiga.io/), [GitLab](https://gitlab.com/rluna-gitlab/gitlab-ce), Docker CI, [SonarQube](https://github.com/SonarSource/sonarqube/), [Heimdall 2](https://github.com/mitre/heimdall2).)
 [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is an open-source system for automating deployment, scaling, and management of containerized applications.
 Essentially, [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) serves as an operating system for a cluster of computing resource (in the cases of [k3d](https://github.com/rancher/k3d/) these computing resources themselves are containers) and manages the life cycle and discovery of the applications running upon the cluster.

-Initially, [k3s](https://github.com/k3s-io/k3s) was billed as a light-weight, CNCF certified [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) distribution designed for resource-constrained environments, where one doesn't need the added steps and dependencies a full [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster would require.
-As [k3s](https://github.com/k3s-io/k3s) has matured it has become just a darn good [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) distrobution.
+Initially, [k3s](https://github.com/k3s-io/k3s) was billed as a light-weight (Its less than 40 MB binary completely implements the Kubernetes API.), fully CNCF certified [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) distribution designed for resource-constrained environments (It can run on host with as little as 512MB RAM.), where one doesn't need the added steps and dependencies a full [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster would require.
+Keep in mind memory and compute equates to money when it comes to cloud.
+It installs in a fraction of the time it takes to launch a canonical Kubernetes cluster.
+As [k3s](https://github.com/k3s-io/k3s) has matured it has become just a darn good [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) distribution.

 It's canonical source can be found at